Mubarak Law

 What Is A 601A Waiver?

-A 601A waiver is basically a provisional waiver that you would apply here in the US, when you are about to travel to the consulate or the embassy to pick up your Immigrant Visa or your Green Card, after the interview has been scheduled.
+601A waiver is basically a provisional waiver that you would apply here in the US, when you are about to travel to the consulate or the embassy to pick up your Immigrant Visa or your Green Card, after the interview has been scheduled.
 A 601A waiver waives the unlawful presence bar that you have accrued, so you won’t receive the 10-year bar.
 If you’re in this country and you’ve been here over one year, you know you’ve accrued unlawful presence for a year and if you depart the country, you have what is called a 10-year bar.
 So that’s essentially what this waiver would waive.
 This program started under the Obama administration.
 In the past, those who met this criteria were not eligible for adjustment, and if there was an immigrant visa available to them, they would have to go to their home country to apply for this waiver.
 Oftentimes, this resulted in being separated from their families for one to two years, and sometimes permanently, if their waivers are never approved.
 The provisional waiver allow people to wait inside the United States, without being separated from their families, and to travel for the appointment once it’s approved, for the sole reason of receiving their immigrant visa.
 The process takes about six months to a year.
-Back to Immigration FAQs

 Writs Of Mandamus